-- a thin face with Inverted Cone Technology – this works in tandem with the Speed Pocket to push the limits of ball speed protection and consistency across the entire face.
+A thin face with Inverted Cone Technology works in tandem with the Speed Pocket to push the limits of ball speed protection and consistency across the entire face.

-- a light yet strong 3D Sound and Feel System that’s designed to improve sound at impact and virtually eliminate vibrations caused by mishits.
+A light yet strong 3D Sound and Feel System is designed to improve sound at impact and virtually eliminate vibrations caused by mishits.

 |Women's Swing Weight||C5||C5||C5||C5||C5||C5||C5||C5||C6||C7|

 Distance results with the M2 irons are fantastic.
 In fact, I’d say that the M2 is a solid candidate for longest iron up until this point.